ericleong/sand.js/README.md

 | &#x2002; | &#x25CF; | &#x2002; |
 | &#x2199; | &#x2002; | &#x2198; |

-Moved cells are marked so that they are not moved more than once a frame.

 Most falling sand games are written for the CPU and modify the sandbox (the rectangular region with all the cells) in place.
+One method involves iterating through the entire world and moving each cell, marking moved cells so that they are not moved more than once a frame.
+The most common optimization is to keep a list of "active" (not empty) cells and only move those.
+This unfortunately leads to a simulation that is slower when there are more cells, which is when it is the most interesting!

-Unfortunately this method is not very parallelizable, especially for GPUs.
+Neither method is easily parallelizable, which is necessary for it to run on the GPU.

 ## cellular automata